 Does this have something to do with how new the Model Y still is?
 Absolutely.

 However, like the Model 3, Model S, and Model X, reports of unusual degradation or warrantied battery replacement on the Model Y are very, very low.

 As the Model Y battery pack is similar to the design of the Model 3, battery replacement costs will likely also be similar.
-At current estimated prices per kWh ($137), the estimated cost for a new 75-82kWh battery pack on the Model Y would come in at about $10,000-$12,000.
-With miscellaneous parts and a labor charge of around $500 for a 3-hour replacement added, a more accurate low estimate for an uncomplicated replacement of the Model Y’s battery pack would be around $11,000-$13,000.
+At current estimated prices, the cost for a new 75-82kWh battery pack on the Model Y would come in at about $10,000-$12,000.
+With miscellaneous parts and a labor charge of around $500 for a 3-hour replacement added, a more accurate low estimate for a replacement of the Model Y’s battery pack is around $11,000-$13,000.

 How Do I Know if My Tesla Battery Needs to Be Replaced?